X-Men (film series): Home media

 As of May 2014, the DVD and Blu-ray sales of the first six films in the United States earned more than $620 million.

-On April 26, 2021, Disney released a 10-movie collection titled X-Men: 10 Movie Collection, was released by 20th Century Studios Home Entertainment.
+A 10-movie collection titled X-Men: 10 Movie Collection was released by Disney and 20th Century Studios Home Entertainment on April 26, 2021.

-Canceled projects
+Canceled or reworked projects

-In March 2019, The Walt Disney Company acquired the film and television rights for the X-Men after the acquisition deal of 21st Century Fox was completed.
+In March 2019, The Walt Disney Company gained film and television rights to the X-Men after the acquisition of 21st Century Fox was completed.
 The films in development under 20th Century Fox were placed "on hold" and eventually canceled by Disney.
-Any future X-Men projects will be produced by Marvel Studios, and the characters will be integrated into the Marvel Cinematic Universe.
+Any future X-Men projects would be produced by Marvel Studios, and the characters would be integrated into the Marvel Cinematic Universe.
 Future films based on the X-Men franchise planned by Fox before the acquisition included: